-Lower Lola Montez Lake Trail is a 6.4 mile lightly trafficked out and back trail located near Soda Springs, CA that features a lake and is good for all skill levels.
+Lower Lola Montez Lake Trail is a 6.4 mile lightly trafficked out and back trail located near Soda Springs, California that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible from March until September.

 Directions from Truckee: Travel west on Hwy. #80 and take the Soda Springs exit.
 On the north side of the freeway follow the paved road east past the fire station for 0.3 miles to the parking area.

 very pretty once your off the service road.

 I would actually rate this hike as moderate instead of easy due to one good hill climb.
 The trail itself isn't really all that pretty or scenic and you can hear the traffic from I-80 for the first mile.
 There was no water in either of the 2 river crossings.
 Lower Lola Montez Lake is gorgeous and there's a great place to take a dip on the left side of the lake near some granite slabs.
 The lake makes this hike worth while.